 1. Bring Headphones

-You will want headphones because you will get annoyed with your parents real quick.
+You will want headphones because you can get annoyed with your parents after days on the road.

 2. Sleep